 Note: You lose one hour on the drive.
 Vegas is PST and Utah is MDT.

-Day 2 in Zion
+Day 2 – Zion National Park

 Hoping to avoid the crowds, we went to Zion’s visitor center early and shuttled to the last stop.
 There, we walked along the Riverside Trail, which was great for our children because it wasn’t particularly steep.
 Even if you don’t want to walk, riding the shuttle is a nice way to tour the park!
 Just be sure to bring a jacket you can eventually take off.
 It was pretty cold in the morning, but eventually warmed up.
 Then, we took the shuttle to the Lodge and grabbed lunch there – it was so delicious!
 After, we hiked the lower Emerald Pool trail and enjoyed it.